Learn how to create a non-toxic bedroom by purifying the air and buying safer products.

 - Skip the toxic dryer sheets and use these safer dryer sheet alternatives instead

-Tip: To freshen up sheets I spray them with Eco Breeze from Earth Friendly Products.
+Tip: To freshen up sheets I spray them with ECOS Breeze from Earth Friendly Products.
 It smells wonderfully fresh but is eco-friendly and non-toxic!

-- Furniture made using natural latex foam or low-VOC certified foam (CertiPUR-US)
+- Upholstered furniture assembled using natural latex foam or low-VOC certified foam

 - Label reading “The upholstery materials in this product contain NO added flame retardant chemicals.”

-Carpet: Wall-to-wall carpeting is a hotbed of synthetic chemicals, chemical treatments (stain and water proofing) and glues, all of which can be associated with respiratory issues, skin irritations and even cancer.
+Wall-to-wall carpeting is a hotbed of synthetic chemicals, chemical treatments (stain resistant and water proofing) and glues, all of which can be associated with respiratory issues, skin irritations and even cancer.
+Other floor covers may off-gas chemicals from glues and adhesives.

 - Wool carpet – a natural, renewable fiber that is biodegradable and long-lasting

-- Greenguard or Green Label Plus certified carpet – lower VOCs than traditional carpet
+- Greenguard or Green Label Plus certified carpet – these have lower VOCs than traditional carpet

 Note: You’ll still need to ask a lot of questions – but these companies are known for having some non-toxic, eco-friendly offerings.